 Fig. 2.
 In an infinite mesh structure, (a) current source I is connected to (x_1, y_1) , current load I is connected to (x_1, y_2) , and the effective resistance between these adjacent nodes is determined by applying the principle of superposition in two steps.
 In the first step, (b) the load current is moved to a node at infinity, and in the second step, (c) the source current is moved to a node at infinity.
-The current profiles for these two cases are obtained, (d) the current source two superposition steps is summed to determine the effective resistance.
+The current profiles for these two cases are obtained, (d) the current source and load are moved to the original positions, and the current during the two superposition steps is summed to determine the effective resistance.